 - Lime Juice - use fresh lime juice and be sure and save the zest for the cake.

 - Vanilla Extract - pure vanilla extract tastes best.

 - Lime Extract - use your favorite brand.
 Lemon would work, too.

-How to Make Lime Bundt Cake
+How to Make Recipe for Lime Cake

 - Make lime glaze.
 In a large bowl, add the powdered sugar, lime juice, vanilla extract and lime extract.
 Whisk well to combine, adding a bit more lime juice or powdered sugar if necessary to reach your desired consistency.
 Set aside.